Finding The Best Keywords To Rank Highly On Google

 What To Do With Your Top Keywords

-This is a complicated topic that requires a deep dive, so we’ll come back to it in the future.
+Finding the best keywords is just the beginning.
+What to do with these top keywords is a complicated topic that requires a deep dive, so we’ll come back to it in the future.
 This blog is simply meant to empower business owners who feel clueless when it comes to internet marketing, and enable them to do some initial research for their business.
 If we were to give one small piece of advice to those people eager to do something now, it would be to look into keyword density and ensure your individual products and services pages are at the proper percentage preferred by search engines, for the current year.
 Keyword density preferences shift over time, as do many other things online – so unless you want to keep up with every internet change and constantly adjust all your content, it is best to take your keyword research to a professional in digital marketing and create a custom SEO strategy with them to help achieve your business goals.

 Here is the clip I put out on social media that got me enough direct messages that I decided to write out this full blog for anyone who wanted more details!